Slim 4 - Tutorial

 To get Slim running we need to add the Slim RoutingMiddleware and ErrorMiddleware.

-The RoutingMiddleware will route and dispatch the incoming requests and the ErrorMiddleware is able to catch all runtime exceptions.
+The RoutingMiddleware will route and dispatch the incoming requests and the ErrorMiddleware is able to catch all exceptions to render a pretty error page.

 The BodyParsingMiddleware is optional, but recommend if you work with JSON or form data.